HoloInnovation/HoloRenault/README.md

 When opening the app the headset will make a first mapping of the environment.
 In our application, tapping an asset to move it reveals the drawn mesh showing the user where the asset can be placed.

 With the latest versions of the [HololToolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity), it is possible to tweak the precision of the mesh by adjusting the numbers of triangles of the spatial mapping: ```TrianglesPerCubicMeter```.
+By default the number is fixed at 500 triangles but can go up to 1200.

 As explained in [Hologram 230](https://docs.microsoft.com/en-us/windows/mixed-reality/holograms-230) triangles can be added or removed from the mesh.

 ### Displaying an asset from Unity Store